 I don’t generally care for micro pistols.
-I carry a Commander 1911 or larger, and I have never had the need for something smaller.
+I carry a Commander 1911 or larger for self defense, and I have never had the need for something smaller.
 Maybe it’s a confidence thing, I’m not sure.
-One thing I am sure of is that the micro compact market has been exploding in recent years.
+One thing I am sure of is that the subcompact pistol market has been exploding in recent years.
 Guns like the Smith & Wesson Shield, and the Springfield XD-S have been flying off of the shelves like Furbys in 1999.
-Well, the Kahr CM9 made its way into the hands of my girlfriend and I just had to play with something new . . .
+Well, the Kahr Arms CM9 made its way into the hands of my girlfriend and I just had to play with something new . . .

-Two-dot combat sights come standard on the gun.
+Two-dot combat sights come standard on this little ccw gun.
 Kahr was smart to do this and it instantly makes me more interested their product.
 I’m sure this was their goal all along.
-The sights sit on a nicely machined stainless steel slide that is somewhat elegant in its simplicity.
+The sights sit on a nicely machined stainless-steel slide that is somewhat elegant in its simplicity.
 I say somewhat because it’s diminished by the polymer frame it rests upon, I have no idea what I find so unappealing about the frame, but there’s definitely something.
 Right?
 As far as style goes, some people may find beauty in its simplicity.
 I see it as boring.

 Aside from how it looks the frame functions quite well at most of the things a frame is supposed to do.
 The magazine release is easy to actuate and has a very positive feel to it.
 The slide catch is large and easy to hit if you’re into that sort of thing (a true operator operates with the slingshot method).